garylirocks/quickrefs/azure-active-directory.markdown

   - B2B direct connect
   - Trust: whether your users need to accept the consent prompt the first time they access the other tenant
 - Tenant restrictions // TODO

+Notes:

+B2B direct connect feature
+  - is blocked by default
+  - need to be enabled on both sides
+  - currently works with Microsoft Teams shared channels
+    - user A creates a shared channel in tenant A, invites user B from tenant B
+    - user B can access the channel from tenant B Teams instance

+### Best practices

+- **Designate an application owner to manage guest users**.
+Application owners are in the best position to decide who should be given access to a particular application.
+Typical setup:
+  - Enable self-service group management
+  - Create a group and make the user an owner
+  - Configure the app for self-service and assign the group to the app
+- Use **conditional access** policies to grant or deny access
+- Enable MFA, this happens **in your tenant**
+- **Create a self-service sign-up user flow**, you could customize the experience

 ## B2C